-It is highly recommended authors use the AACI CRI abstract template, as the template requires the same information that will be collected in the online submission tool.
-We also recommend using the AACI style guide to ensure consistency in punctuation and formatting.
+It is important for authors to use the AACI CRI abstract template, as the template requires the same information that will be collected in the online submission tool.
+In addition to completing the submission form, authors must upload their completed abstract template in Word format to simplify formatting and editing.
+We also recommend using the AACI style guide to ensure consistency in punctuation and grammar.

 May I submit an abstract presented at a past meeting?

 Yes.
-However, if the abstract was submitted for a prior AACI CRI Annual Meeting, the abstract must be significantly updated from the initial submission.
+However, if the abstract was submitted for a prior CRI annual meeting, the abstract must be significantly updated from the initial submission.
 Changes may include project expansion, new or updated results, and/or completion of next steps.

 Can I submit an abstract with research that is in progress/interim analysis?